 2. Letting It Get Boring

-Despite the first few weeks having been so lovely, the miles between you and only technology as the bridge, boredom can silently creep into a long-distance relationship.
+Despite the first few weeks have been so lovely, the miles between you and only technology as the bridge, boredom can silently creep into a long-distance relationship.

 A common problem that people in long-distance relationships face is running out of things to say.
 Don’t constrain your relationship to just texting.
 Be creative, and find new ways to spend time together.